 Undoubtedly you’ll find prescription drugs that you no longer need.
 Unless they’re medically necessary, you must eliminate them.
 Take all the medications from the bottles and place them in plastic bags or airtight containers, then dump them in the trash.

 Lock Up Medications

-For any remaining prescription medications, you’ll need to safeguard them by locking them up.
-This may seem like an extreme measure, but it really is necessary.
-When you remove easy access, you remove the temptation and the danger – at least from your own homes.
-Ask that your relatives, friends and the parents of your teens’ friends do the same.
-Although you can’t compel them to do so, simply by raising the issue with them, you’ll hopefully cause them to give the matter some serious consideration.
+You’ll need to safeguard any remaining prescription medications by locking them up.
+Ask that your relatives, friends, and the parents of your teen’s friends do the same.
+Although you can’t compel them to do so, raising the issue with them will hopefully cause them to consider the matter seriously.

 Enlist the Support of Your Spouse

 If you are married, you must discuss the matter with your spouse.
 Do so calmly and nonjudgmentally since the last thing you want is to have your spouse unite with your teen against you.
 Once you discuss it with your spouse, you’re ready to confront your teen.